In this section

 Key in-house legal information resources are freely available to preferred supplier law firms who do legal aid work, CLCs and the ATSILS.
 These resources help our partners to better serve our clients and are a powerful incentive for private practitioners and firms to become or remain preferred suppliers.

 We continued to provide our in-house CPD program during 2014–15.
 Most sessions are open to all staff, as well as law firms that provide legal aid services, CLCs and the ATSILS, with audio conference facilities available to regional offices.
 Our program aims to ensure our lawyers are up to date with the latest legislative changes and have the opportunity to develop their professional skills and legal knowledge.
 The program allows legal staff to earn CPD points, which are required to renew practicing certificates each year.

 We also provided staff with face-to-face and online training opportunities to familiarise them with our policies and procedures and to develop their skills and knowledge.

 We want our staff to be able to find an appropriate work-life balance.
 During the year, we continued to offer and promote flexible working options, including working part time, job sharing, telecommuting and purchasing supplementary leave.
 We also continued to provide remote computer access to many staff.

 We have implemented strategies to help our staff effectively manage the possible impact of their work on their mental health and emotional wellbeing.
 We are particularly aware our lawyers and support staff are routinely involved in work that is confronting and stressful, which puts them at risk of suffering vicarious trauma.
-We responded to these risks by arranging workshops for Brisbane and regional office staff on managing the psychological impacts of practicing law.
-We also provided staff with information about support networks and self-help strategies, and access to confidential counselling services.
-(See Figure 11 for staff absenteeism and turnover rates.)
+We responded to these risks by arranging workshops on managing the psychological impacts of practising law and recognising and responding to wellbeing and safety risks.
+We also provided staff with information about support networks and self-help strategies, and access to confidential counselling services (see Figure 11 for staff absenteeism and turnover rates).